 The last note I have about 523 West Water Street’s first 100 years comes from October 1944 when new cement floors were laid in the Wachholz buildings.

-The east building remained a Wachholz store into at least the 1970s.
-According to the Princeton quas qui centennial booklet published in 1973, Herbert’s sons Herbert Jr. joined the firm in 1954 and Warren in 1959.
-I will update and verify the information on 523 West Water as my research proceeds.
+The east building remained a Wachholz store for the remainder of the century.
+Herbert’s sons Herbert Jr. joined the firm in 1954 and Warren in 1959.

 Lot 27 – West (525 West Water)